ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 #### Depth-first Search

 There are three different orders (InOrder, PreOrder and PostOrder) with DFS and all of them pursue all nodes they visit or traverse vertically down to the end of the tree before visiting sibling nodes.

+#### When to use BFS and DFS

+Time complexity is the same - we are visiting every node once.

+space complexity depends on the structure of the tree:
+* If it's a really wide tree, BFS could store or take up a lot more space for that.
+* If it's a really deep long tree, then DFS could end up taking more space.

+Potential use cases for the different variants of DFS:
+* *InOrder* - Using InOrder on BST, the data we get back is in order, from lowest to highest.
+* *PreOrder* - could be useful if you want to clone or duplicate a tree or you want to store or flatten it out so you can store it in a file or a database and then recreate it from that serialized structure.